 round in a rifle of other design, the 7.62x45mm Vz.52 being selected in

 1952.
 The Communist line changed the Czech relationship with

 after this 1949 purchase as Stalin began the "anti-cosmopolitan"

 began buying arms from FN in Belgium, including 7.92mm Browning Type D

 automatic rifles and 7.92mm Mauser carbines.
-A factory to make the
+A factory to

 Kar.98k in Israel was ordered from Switzerland, but delivery and start